Man City slips further behind leader Everton with Leeds draw

 Such an exhilarating game of end-to-end attacking football left Guardiola’s mind still a whirl of thoughts.

 What to make of seeing his Manchester City side held 1-1 by Bielsa’s Leeds on Saturday?
+It left Leeds in fifth place in the Premier League and City in 11th.

 “Maybe he is much cleverer than me,” Guardiola said, recounting the touchline exchange.
 “I need time to process.”